Persistent expectations

 Persistent expectations, when combined with RSpec's

-matcher, are very powerful.
-If counter
+satisfy matcher, are very powerful.
+If counter is

 a variable in your simulation, you could use this code

-to ensure that counter
+to ensure that counter never goes above 120:

 expecting counter => satisfy { |c| c.value <= 120 }